 The Organization maintains a 403(b) tax deferred annuity retirement plan in which employees are eligible to participate on their first day of employment with the Organization.
 The plan requires the Organization to contribute 2% of eligible employees' compensation and match up to an additional 2% of employees' compensation on elective deferrals.
-Retirement plan expense was \$189,429 in 2023.
+Retirement plan expense was \$201,456 and \$189,429 in 2024 and 2023, respectively.